, ,

 Changing eye color by using “My lumineyes Laser” is actually the result of a completely natural mechanism.
 Lumineyes cause melanin pigments to naturally change color at a special wavelength.
 Nowadays, we see the consequences of laser eye color change among people with many colored eyes without being aware of it.

-Remember that your clothes, the makeup you use, and the amount of light in the environment are all temporary causes of eye color change.
+Keep in mind that the clothes you wear, the makeup you use, and the amount of light in the room can all change your eye color temporarily.

 • Black or dark brown eyes color: a lot of melanin contains